Applications open on October 1, 2022 and close on November 30, 2022 [NEW DEADLINE]

-Please apply by completing the appropriate online application form below:
+Please apply by completing the appropriate online application form below (links will only be available starting October 1st):

-The Advanced Research Collaborative (ARC) of The Graduate Center invites tenured and tenure-track scholars both within and outside of CUNY to apply for our 2022-2023 Distinguished Faculty Awards.
+The Advanced Research Collaborative (ARC) of The Graduate Center invites tenured and tenure-track scholars both within and outside of CUNY to apply for our 2023-2024 Distinguished Scholar Awards.

 Broadly defined, the research areas are: